This website uses cookies

 Word Processing

 All written contributions must be submitted via Google Docs.
 Please share them with [email protected].
 Make sure that privileges are set to “Editor,” and that they’re enabled for “Anyone with the link.”
-Edits will be returned, with changes tracked, the same manner that they were submitted.
+Edits will be returned as a Google Doc with changes tracked.

 Some submissions may require media capabilities beyond Google Docs; for these, we prefer that contributors use Google Workspace; these applications ensure style compatibility with the rest of our corpus.